Big Nose Kate: Move to Dodge City

 The couple's departure from Fort Griffin was dramatic.
-A card game between Holliday and a local bully by the name of Ed Bailey, lead to a confrontation where Bailey kept sneaking a look at the discards, something that was prohibited by the rules of Western Poker.
+A card game between Holliday and a local bully by the name of Ed Bailey, led to a confrontation where Bailey kept sneaking a look at the discards, something that was prohibited by the rules of Western Poker.
 This violation could force the offending player to forfeit the pot.
 Holliday warned Bailey twice but was ignored.
-Bailey did it a third time, but this time Holliday raked in the pot without showing his hand nor saying a word.
+Bailey did it a third time, but this time Holliday raked in the pot without showing his hand or saying a word.
 Bailey immediately brought his revolver out from under the table.
-Before Bailey could fire Holliday pulled a knife and slashed the man across the stomach, killing him.
+Before Bailey could fire, Holliday pulled a knife and slashed the man across the stomach, killing him.

-Holliday maintained he acted in self-defence and was arrested and incarcerated in a local hotel room, there being no jail in the town.
+Holliday maintained he acted in self-defense and was arrested and incarcerated in a local hotel room, there being no jail in the town.
 The killing incited some townsfolk to form a vigilante group to seek revenge on Holliday.
 Horony came to Holliday's aid by setting fire to an old shed to distract the mob.
 With the townsfolk redirected to fight the fire, Horony confronted the Deputy guarding Holliday with a gun and she and Holliday escaped into the night.
-After hiding out that night they headed to Dodge City, Kansas on stolen horses, arriving the next morning at Deacon Cox's Boarding House.
-The two registered as Dr. and Mrs. J.H.
-Holliday.
+After hiding out that night, they headed to Dodge City, Kansas on stolen horses, arriving the next morning at Deacon Cox's Boarding House.
+The two registered as Dr. and Mrs. J. H. Holliday.

 Holliday opened a dental practice by day but spent most of his time gambling and drinking.
 The two fought regularly and sometimes violently, but made up after fights despite the volatile relationship.

 According to Horony, the couple later married in Valdosta, Georgia.
 They traveled to Trinidad, Colorado, and then to Las Vegas, New Mexico, where they lived for about two years.
 Holliday worked as a dentist by day and ran a saloon on Center Street by night.
 Horony also occasionally worked at a dance hall in Santa Fe, New Mexico.

 By her own account, Horony and Holliday met up again with Wyatt Earp and his brothers on their way to the Arizona Territory.
 Virgil Earp had already been in Prescott, Arizona, and persuaded his brothers to move to Tombstone.
 Holliday was making money at the gambling tables in Prescott.
 In 1880, he and Horony parted ways when Horony left for Globe, Arizona, but she rejoined Holliday soon after he arrived in Tombstone.